 - You may use up to 1% of the ERA funding (\$1000) for activities, but it is not mandatory to use these funds. - Eligible expenses include consumables, supplies, development of working models, etc. - You may be able to build on existing programs at the university.
-Talk to your department/faculty liaison representative about youth outreach programs already in place. - You may participate in existing activities operated by science awareness organizations, such as Science Rendez-Vous, which U of T sponsors, and the Science and Technology Awareness Network.
+Talk to your department/faculty liaison representative about youth outreach programs already in place.

+- You may participate in existing activities operated by science awareness organizations, such as Science Rendez-Vous, which U of T sponsors, and the Science and Technology Awareness Network.
 Organizations relevant to outreach for social sciences and humanities research might include libraries, museums, art galleries, heritage sites, and community groups. - Youth outreach activities must take place during each year of the project. - Provide concrete details of your plan: describe the activities and when they will take place, the researchers involved, and an estimate number of youth who will be engaged.

-14. MILESTONES AND DELIVERABLES
+15. MILESTONES AND DELIVERABLES

 Make sure milestones are realistic and achievable with reasonable certainty.
 For example, it may take up to a year to advertise and hire for some positions.
+If applicable, embed EDI milestones within your other training milestones, e.g., recruiting a diverse group of trainees.

-15. FUNDING RECEIVED BY RESEARCHER
+16. FUNDING RECEIVED BY RESEARCHER